How do I apply for financial aid?

 I live on my own and support myself.
 Why does my award have to be based on my parents’ income?

 Financial aid is based on the principle that it is the responsibility of the student and his or her parents to pay for the student’s education.
 The Pell Grant is a federal government program for funding education.
-The federal regulation clearly states that, if the student is under 24, not married or supporting a dependent, they must use their parent’s income
+The federal regulation clearly states that, if the student is under 24, not a veteran, not married or supporting a dependent, they must use their parent’s income

 What if my income is significantly less now than it was last year?

-You must use your last tax return for your initial application regardless of current income.
+You must use your prior-prior year tax return for your initial application regardless of current income.
 However, after the Department of Education sends us your Student Aid Report, you may file a Special Conditions Form.
 You must provide proof of current income with this request.
 Please contact the Financial Aid Office for additional information.

 What is verification?